 Wat Phra Phai Luang originally had three laterite prang towers (similar in style but bigger than those at nearby Wat Si Sawai) on a short laterite base, but only the stunning northern one still stands complete.
 These towers are mentioned in Thailand's famous Ramkhamhaeng Inscription: "North of this city of Sukhothai there is a market, there is the Phra Achana Buddha, there are prasats, coconut groves, upland and lowland farms, homesteads, and large and small villages."

 The south and middle towers have toppled and only some lower parts of the walls are still erect.
 The middle tower has side chambers, so it was significantly larger than the other two.
 The middle tower's entrance is now in the rear, but it would not have been this way in the Khmer era.
-Broken yoni (though no Shiva linga) have been put on display in each of the towers, but a Buddha protected by a naga statue that was found here (now kept in Sukhothai's Ramkhamhaeng National Museum) indicates that this was foremost a Mahayana Buddhist temple with Hindu deities being secondary; this was the norm for Jayavarman VII.
+Broken yoni (though no Shiva linga) have been put on display in each of the towers, but a Buddha meditating under a naga statue that was found here (now kept in Sukhothai's Ramkhamhaeng National Museum) indicates that this was foremost a Mahayana Buddhist temple with Hindu deities being secondary; this was the norm for Jayavarman VII.

 The beautiful stucco work covering the north tower was done in the Sukhothai era, but the artists followed the Bayon-style from the Khmer before them; though it's unknown if they redid the original elements precisely or if they included some of their own designs.
 There are both Buddhist and Hindu themes, in particular a largely intact Buddha in defeating Mara (aka, calling the Earth goddess to witness) posture on the back (west) pediment and the typical naga antefixes on the corners, but the most stunning parts are the large floral flourishes framing the pediments.
 Many pieces of this stucco work were taken to the Ramkhamhaeng National Museum.